Frank Nash: Early robberies

 On August 20, 1923, the Spencer gang robbed the Katy Limited postal train at Okesa, Oklahoma.
-Nash fled to Juarez, Mexico, where he married a local woman.
+Nash fled to Juárez, Mexico, where he married a local woman.
 Many sources claim that Nash hoped to falsify the date on the marriage license to provide him an alibi for the time of the train robbery.
 The same sources also state that Nash was already married to a sweetheart from Hobart, but the names of his first two wives are not known.
 His military registration card indicates that he was single in 1918.

 Nash was enticed across the Mexico–United States border and arrested for the burglary of the Katy Limited in early 1924.
-On March 1, Nash and three members of the Spencer gang received twenty-five-year sentences at the federal penitentiary at Fort Leavenworth, Kansas, for mail robbery and assault on a mail custodian.
+On March 1, Nash and three members of the Spencer gang received twenty-five-year sentences at the federal penitentiary at Leavenworth, Kansas, for mail robbery and assault on a mail custodian.
 In 1930, Nash was appointed the deputy warden's chef and general handyman, a position that brought privileges.
 On October 19, 1930, Nash was sent outside the prison on an errand and never returned.

 Nash escaped to Chicago, Illinois, where he fell in love with a barmaid named Frances Luce and continued his criminal activities, now in the major cities of the United States.
 Among other crimes during these years, Nash assisted in the escape of seven prisoners from Fort Leavenworth in December 1931.

 Nash visited Hot Springs with Frances Luce and her daughter in the spring of 1932 and returned with them the following spring.
 Hot Springs was then known as a playground for members of the criminal underworld.
 Without telling her about his first two wives, Nash married Luce on May 26, 1933.
 The two adopted the last name of Moore.